tytydraco/yessleep/out/I_found_out_what_my_town_really_celebrates_on_Easter_Sunday.md

 I looked up my dad on Facebook.

-He had a new wife.
+He has a new wife.
 Two daughters.

 A big smile on his face.